 • Generic support for compilers and Errors are clickable via the Buildtab.

-• It has amazingly fast and powerful code completion tool based on their in-house parser.
+• It has an amazingly fast and powerful code completion tool based on its in-house parser.

 • It also has its own RAD tool for building Widgets-based applications.

-Netbeans C++ IDE consists of a lot of project based templates for C and C++, that provides the capability to build applications with dynamic and static libraries in C and C++.
-It consist of amazing features that make it more popular among web developers.
+Netbeans C++ IDE consists of a lot of project-based templates for C and C++, that provides the capability to build applications with dynamic and static libraries in C and C++.
+It consists of amazing features that make it more popular among web developers.

 Features: